How many muscles are there in the human body?

 What is the administrative structure of the Institute of Myology?

-The general structure of the Institute of Myology is under the medical and scientific direction of Pr Thomas Voit.
-AFM coordinates the structure and appoints a Secretary-General, Marianne Perreau-Saussine.
-Directly attached to AFM’s general management, the Institute of Myology is subjected to a separate budget presentation at AFM’s Board of Directors.
+The entire structure of the Institute of Myology is placed under the medical and scientific direction of Prof. Bertrand Fontaine.
+The AFM is responsible for coordinating the structure and has appointed a General Secretary, Dr Vincent Varlet.
+Directly attached to the AFM’s General Management, the Institute of Myology is now the subject of a separate budget presentation to the AFM’s Board of Directors.